phanvuminhtrung/web-app-scrum-poker/README.md

 2. Add required unit tests
 3. Use strong type always
 4. Use functional and hooks based approach for components
-5. Avoid adding new colors
-6. Use css until we have scss in place
+5. Keep css simple and easy to maintain
-7. Don't duplicate code and use service folder to keep non-component/shared codes
+6. Don't duplicate code and use service folder to keep non-component/shared codes

 ## Pending features open to development

+1. Dark/Light mode
-1. Add timer
+2. Add timer voting per session/game
-2. Export options
 3. Preserve history of voting and show it in session
-4. Provide option to enter user story name
+4. Provide option to enter user story name (LRDZ-123)
+5. Integration with Jira

-## Tech Depts
+## To-do-list

-1. Add Semantic Release to generate changelog and release notes
-2. Add missing unit tests for services
-3. Upgrade Material UI to latest version
+1. Setup firestore authentication and config on netlify
+2. Change theme color to become grey, black, yellow
+3. Outline the card and voting session to make it display as grid
+4. Adding observation mode
+5. Remove redundant icon or question mark voting
+6. Fix bug of invite link